JASHANPREETSINGHSALH/SunDown_Studio_Clone/README.md

 ## Overview
 This repository contains a responsive clone of the Sundow Studio website, created using HTML, CSS, Swiper.js, and Locomotive Scroll.
 The project showcases modern web development techniques and responsive design practices.

+## Live Demo
+You can view the live demo of the website - [Sundown Studio Clone](https://jashanpreetsinghsalh.github.io/Sundown_Studio_Clone/).

 ## Features
 - **Responsive Design:** The website is fully responsive, providing an optimal viewing experience across a wide range of devices (desktops, tablets, and smartphones).
 - **Smooth Scrolling:** Implemented using Locomotive Scroll for a seamless and engaging user experience.